qmk/qmk_firmware/keyboards/aplx6/README.md

 ## RGB Underglow (WS2812)

 Just wire them to any of the unused ProMicro pins.
-Don't forget to edit-uncomment the [config.h](https://github.com/Aplyard/Aplx6/blob/master/qmk/config.h) and the [rules.mk](https://github.com/Aplyard/Aplx6/blob/master/qmk/rules.mk) for RGB underglow support or even add your own functions and modes.
-Used pins can be found in [config.h](https://github.com/Aplyard/Aplx6/blob/master/qmk/config.h) or in the [KiCad Schematic](https://github.com/Aplyard/Aplx6/blob/master/kiCad/xd6.sch)
+Don't forget to edit-uncomment the `config.h` and the `rules.mk` for RGB underglow support, or even add your own functions and modes.
+Used pins can be found in `config.h` or in the [KiCad Schematic](https://github.com/Aplyard/Aplx6/blob/master/kiCad/xd6.sch).
 All ProMicro pins can be found [here](https://golem.hu/article/pro-micro-pinout/) along with the +2 pins mod.

 ---